Venezuela's Chavez heads to Cuba for medical treatment

 But the usually feverish speculation has been muted by the approach of the holiday season and a general weariness with politics after a year of campaigning.

-Doctors say a couple of years must pass without a recurrence before a patient is said to be cured.
+Doctors say a couple of years must pass without a recurrence before a patient is said to be cured of cancer.

-In addition to the side effects of radiation therapy, experts say HBOT can be used to treat conditions including infections and decompression sickness, which can affect divers.
+In addition to the bone-weakening side effects of radiation therapy on cancer sufferers, experts say HBOT is used to treat conditions including infections, abscesses and decompression sickness which can afflict deep sea divers.

 "It is a palliative treatment that is very common for cancer patients, and often lasts for several months," said a Venezuelan medical source with knowledge of Chavez's treatment.

+The medical source said HBOT is normally given at a rate of two or three sessions per week, and could also be used to treat damage done by radiation therapy to patients' digestive systems.

-Many Venezuelan doctors suspect Chavez used steroids and other treatments to look and feel fit during the election campaign.
-That can cause other health problems.
+Many Venezuelan doctors suspect Chavez used steroids and other treatments to look and feel fit during the election campaign, which could have caused him other health problems.

 Chavez spent several months travelling back and forth to Cuba to receive treatment.
 The typically hermetic atmosphere there, and his friendship with former leader Fidel Castro, helped prevent details of his condition from leaking to the press.